 Between 1948 and 1949, the Zionists achieved their strategic aim.
 They had ethnically cleansed key regions of their Palestinian inhabitants to create a Jewish majority in historic Palestine.
 They expelled Palestinians from their homes, their farms, their businesses, their towns and cities.
 750,000 Palestinians were ‘transferred’.
 Three quarters of the entire population of Palestine, who owned 93% of the land, became refugees virtually overnight.
 150,000 became internally displaced and were prohibited from returning to their homes and farms which were often in view of their site of dispossession.
 These internally displaced refugees number 1.6 million today and make up 20% of the population.
-They have been subject discrimination ever since.
+They have been subject to discrimination ever since.
 Those Palestinian refugees who were driven out of Palestine altogether, Nakba survivors and their descendants, officially number over 7 million and live in terrible conditions in refugee camps in Lebanon, Jordan and some still in Syria, despite the terrible conflict there.
 Many more live in the global diaspora.

 The Destruction of Palestine

 Over 400 Palestinian villages were destroyed and Palestinian properties, both homes and businesses, in rural areas and in towns were rampantly looted.
 Over 4 million acres of land was expropriated during, and following the Nakba.
-The estimated monetary loss of Palestinians dispossessed during Israel’s violent creation is estimated to amount to 200 billion pounds.
+The estimated monetary loss of Palestinians dispossessed during Israel’s violent creation is estimated to amount to 200 billion pounds today.